On the fixed points of the Ruelle operator: The Thurston operator

+Moreover, the $*$-weak topology on $A(S_K)$ induced by $A_*(S_K)$ coincides with the topology of pointwise convergence of bounded sequences.

-The Bers Isomorphism theorem together with Theorem 1 of \cite{BonetWolf}, provide a guide between the topologies and Banach structures on the spaces we are dealing with as follows.
+The Bers' isomorphism theorem together with Theorem 1 of \cite{BonetWolf}, provides a correspondence between the topologies and the Banach structure of the spaces we are dealing with as follows:

-Above $f$ is the restriction map of Bers's isomorphism over $A_*(S_K)$ and, by Lemma 1 and Corollary 1 of pages 259-260 in \cite{GardLakic}, is a surjective map onto $B_0(S_K)$.
-There is an isomorphism $h$ onto its image from $B_0(S_K)$ into $c_0$ given by Theorem 1 in \cite{BonetWolf}.
+In the notation above, $f$ is the restriction map of the Bers' isomorphism to $A_*(S_K)$ and, by Lemma 1 and Corollary 1 of pages 259-260 in \cite{GardLakic}, it is a surjective map onto $B_0(S_K)$.
+There is an isomorphism $h$ to its image from $B_0(S_K)$ into $c_0$ given by Theorem 1 in \cite{BonetWolf}.
 The map $g$ is just the composition $h\circ f$.
 Here $\ell_\infty$, $\ell_1$ and $c_0$ denote the spaces of complex valued sequences that are bounded, absolutely summable and converging to $0$, respectively.
-Moreover, the $*$-weak topology on $A(S_K)$ induced by $A_*(S_K)$ coincides with the topology of pointwise convergence of bounded sequences.
+In this work, we often identify the space $A(S_K)$ with $B^*_0(S_K)$ using Bers' isomorphism, so the action $R^*:B^*_0(S_K)\rightarrow B^*_0(S_K)$ is well defined.

 Now we collect some facts about the geometry and dynamics of operators on $B(S_K)$ and $B_0(S_K)$.
 First we need some definitions.
-A Banach space $B$ is a \textit{Grothendieck space} if every $*$-weak convergent sequence of continuous functionals $\{l_i\}$ also converges in the weak topology on $B^{*}$.
+A Banach space $B$ is a \textit{Grothendieck space} if every $*$-weak convergent sequence of continuous functionals $\{l_i\}$ also converges in the weak topology on the Banach space $B^{*}$ dual to $B$.

 Every complemented closed subspace of a Grothendieck space is again a Grothen\-dieck space.
 Clearly, every reflexive space is a Grothen\-dieck space.